 The video classifier mostly confuses unvoiced laughter with speech, but there is also significant confusion between voiced and unvoiced laughter.
-The visual information yields bad results for unvoiced laughter discrimination against voiced laughter and speech, whereas it discriminates efficiently between the other two classes (see Table A.9).
-We believe visual information can efficiently code the differences between a fully expressive open-mouth smile typical of voiced laughter and the more closed-mouth configurations typical for speech.
+The visual information yields bad results for unvoiced laughter discrimination against voiced laughter and speech, whereas discriminates efficiently be-tween the other two classes (see Table A.9).
+We believe visual information can efficiently code differences the between fully expressive open-mouth smile typical of a voiced laughter and the more closed-mouth configurations typical for speech.
 In contrast, unvoiced laughter visual appearance is much more evenly distributed among the closed and open mouth configurations.
 This can be illustrated by Fig. 13, where we show a histogram of values of the first visual feature.
-This feature mainly controls the opening (lower values) and closing (higher values) of the mouth [24].
-It is obvious that while the
+This feature mainly controls the opening

+(lower values) and closing (higher values) of the mouth [24].
+It is obvious that while the histograms for male speech and voiced laughter are concentrated